GrosSacASac/DOM99/readme.md

 ##Details

-You can handle new HTML with `DOM99.linkJsAndDom(startNode);`.
+You can handle new HTML with `D.linkJsAndDom(startNode);`.
 Already processed nodes won't be affected at all because the ☀ is added to the attribute value after that.

 ###Transpile to ES5